ycs77/eslint-config/README.md

 )
 ```

-More advanced you can see original [@antfu/eslint-config's customization](https://github.com/antfu/eslint-config#customization) for more details.
+More advanced you can see the [@antfu/eslint-config's customization](https://github.com/antfu/eslint-config#customization) for more details.

 ## License